mohammad09010/CMPN202-Operating-Systems-Journal/week5.md

 # Week 5: Advanced Security and Monitoring Infrastructure

 ## 1. Introduction
-Phase 5 focuses on automating security verification and establishing continuous observability.
-I implemented advanced access controls (AppArmor), intrusion detection (Fail2Ban), and automatic patching.
-Furthermore, I developed custom scripts to automate the verification of these controls and to monitor system performance remotely.
+Phase​‍​‌‍​‍‌ 5 is about automation of security verification and setting up continuous observability.
+I have set up sophisticated access controls (AppArmor), intrusion detection (Fail2Ban), and automatic patching.
+Additionally, I have written some scripts for automation of checking these controls and also for remote monitoring of system performance.

 ## 2. Advanced Security Implementation

 ### Access Control (AppArmor)
-I verified that AppArmor is active to enforce Mandatory Access Control (MAC).
-This restricts programs to a limited set of resources, mitigating the impact if a specific service is compromised.
+I made sure that AppArmor was running to provide **Mandatory Access Control (MAC)** enforcement.
+In this way, the different programs are limited to using only a small number of resources, thus lessening the possibility of damage if a particular service has been ​‍​‌‍​‍‌attacked.

 # Update package lists
 ```bash